 You can learn to sail the boat yourself by taking it out on the water, or we recommend that everyone take some sailing courses to know and understand all the basics.
 I recently signed up for the Milwaukee Community Sailing Center course, and I needed to pay the annual fee plus $240 to take the course.

-Just by the prices alone, you can see that sailing is easier to learn than flying, as learning to fly will take considerable time and money.
-Sailing will also make some money, time, and commitment but not as much learning to fly.
+Just by the prices alone, sailing is easier to learn than flying, as learning to fly will take considerable time and money.
+Sailing will also make some money, time, and commitment, but not as much learning to fly.

 At A Bus On A Dusty Road, we talk about everything about travel, life, sailing, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.